 Charlene Hallett, Student, Family Social Sciences, Faculty of Health Sciences

-To apply to become an ICE member, you must meet the following requirements:
+To apply to become a member of ICE, you must meet the following requirements:

-- Be a University of Manitoba student in good academic standing (minimum G.P.A. = 2.5).
+- You must be a University of Manitoba student in good academic standing (minimum G.P.A. = 2.5).

 - You must be First Nations, Métis, or Inuit.